Jarzka/stylefy/README.md

 [stylefy "3.0.0"]
 ```

-Then add another dependency, depending on which UI library / framework you are using:
+Then add a DOM module as a dependency, based on the UI library / framework you are using:

 **Reagent**